-Long pants, preferably treated with permethrin, are essential on this trail.
+Long pants, preferably treated with permethrin, are essential.
 The first half of the trail is overgrown with brush that in winter and spring is heavily infested with ticks.
-After Espinosa Camp there are fewer ticks but a lot more poison oak.
-The poison oak is actually not too bad compared with many other Big Sur backcountry trails and is rarely above waist height, but even so, it’s hard to hike the entire trail without brushing up against it.
+After Espinosa Camp there are fewer ticks but a lot more poison oak; maybe not as much as some other Big Sur backcountry trails, and rarely above waist height, but even so, it’s hard to hike the entire trail without brushing up against it.

 The exposed hillside gets very hot, even on cool spring days.